kaiiiz/hugo-theme-monochrome/exampleSite/content/en/layouts/list/docs.md

 changelogs:
 ---

-List layout is built-in section layout.
+List layout is the built-in section layout.
 Monochrome add options to adjust its behavior.

 ## Configuration